 If you are a citizen or already a permanent resident of a country within the EEA, not much has changed - you will still be charged very low amounts for your tuition:

-However, all other international students will now be charged higher amounts.
+However, all other international students will now be charged higher amounts for Bachelors and Masters degrees.
 The new tuition fees for international students, starting September 2019, are: